danchoi/soywiki/README.markdown

 * `:SWInsert` &rarr; `:SWI`
 * `:SWAppend` &rarr; `:SWA`

-With `:SWLinkInsert` and `:SWLinkAppend` you can use tab-autocompletion to avoid typing out the whole command name.
+With `:SWLinkInsert` and `:SWLinkAppend` you can use Vim's command line completion (`:help cmdline-completion`) to avoid typing out the whole command name.

+Also, you can use Vim's command line history (`:help cmdline-history`) and command line window (`:help cmdline-window`) to save keystrokes when you want to repeatedly execute an insert or append command targeting the same wiki page.

 ## Search